MaximumADHD/sm64-roblox/README.md

  - HUD graphics
  - Skybox
  - Shadow rendering (plain simple to do it)
- - That weird SM64 lighting rendering (recreation isn't the best)
+ - That weird SM64 lighting rendering (recreation isn't the best, for how it should look see [vinesauce video clip](https://youtu.be/tM2UKKAJLiY?t=2038))

 # Original